DviadFer/ecommerce-react/README.md

 ---

-This is a front-end application developed as a template for an ecommerce platform, which was made entirely in React.
+This is a front-end application developed as a template for an ecommerce platform, which was made entirely in React. **Node.js** is required in order to run this aplication.

 This application was created by **Diego Viador Ferreira** as a final project in the Web Application Development official course, equivalent of Certificate of Higher Education (HNC).
 Its initial structure was created with the `npx create-react-app` command.

 ## Install Modules

-To install the necessary modules for the application, you need to run the `npm install` command in the terminal.
+To install the necessary modules for the application, you need to run the `npm install --force` command in the terminal.

 ## Run the Application